StanLepunK/Pixel_rope/Cloud pixel GUIDE.md

 rotation(float var, boolean static_rotation);
 >parameter:
-float var define the speed or the distance of rotation boolean static_rotation definie if var is the speed or the distance of rotation, if it's true var is use like distance
+float var define the speed or the distance of rotation boolean static_rotation define if var is the speed or the distance of rotation, if it's true var is use like distance

 MISC
 --